 15.4.
 Coherence - internal

-Non-survey-based sources are from registers and administrative sources whose use of this data is for other information activities over and above the submission of the Joint Questionnaire data.
+Non-survey-based sources are obtained from registers and administrative sources, whose use of this data is for other information activities over and above the submission of the Joint Questionnaire data requirements.

 17.1.
 Data revision - policy

-With regards to data errors, whether arising from input data or calculation methodology, are corrected as soon as possible following their identification, and replacement figures are transmitted.
+With regards to data errors, whether arising from input data or calculation methodology, these are corrected as soon as possible following their identification, and corrected figures are transmitted.

 17.2.
 Data revision - practice